Peg Entwistle's Haunt

 The Afterlife Adventures of Superman

-On a warm evening just after the sun went down a ten year old boy named Jimmy rode his bike towards a house on Benedict Canyon Road.
+On a warm evening in the late 1950s, just after the sun went down a ten year old boy named Jimmy rode his bike towards a house on Benedict Canyon Road.
 He was there to see the home and possibly get a memento from his idol George Reeves.
 However the Superman star had died a short time before.
 Police still kept a close eye on the house to discourage the curious.
-But Jimmy quietly moved around the house and found a way in.
+But Jimmy quietly moved around the house and found an open window.
 The house creaked as Jimmy walked through the living room, and in the dark it seemed like shadows were moving around.
-A minute later the boy came racing out of the house and ran into the policemen who were driving by..
+A minute later the boy came racing out of the house and ran into the policemen who were driving by.

 He claimed to have seen Reeves himself in his Superman costume.
-The ghost admonished him for trespassing with a smile on his face.
-The kid stuttered an apology and got out of the house as quickly as he could.
-Imagination?
-Perhaps, but there is one jarring note in the boy's story.
+According to Jimmy, the ghost admonished him for trespassing with a smile on his face.
+The kid stuttered an apology and raced out of the house as quickly as he could.
+The officers exchanged looks and smiled.
+The mix of a dark house with an overactive imagination led to the boy seeing something that wasn't actually there.
+Perhaps so, but there is one slightly eerie note in the boy's story.
 He stated to the cops that the ghostly figure had on the Superman suit but it was gray and brown, not blue and red.
 The boy had no way of knowing that in the first years of the TV series Reeves wore a gray and brown costume.
-The normal blue and red costume didn't film well in black and white.
+The normal blue and red costume didn't film well in black and white!

 George Reeves was born in Woodstock Iowa, and moved to Los Angeles as a youngster.
 Before being cast as Superman, Reeves had acted in numerous movies including Gone With the Wind and So Proudly We Hail.
 In 1951 he was offered the role he would be remembered for.
 Reeves initially was going to turn it down feeling as many actors did that television was a fad and that his show would be ignored.